armand-janssen/openapi-to-plantuml/README.md

 - refactor / cleanup code
 - expand example with extra files
 - test loading the openapi yaml, instead of the vehicle.yaml
+- test with multiple referenced files, while not running the script in the same folder